wilsonraj-dev/wilsonraj-dev/README.md

  ### Hello everyone.
 I'm Wilson Junior.

 - 🔭 I'm currently working with C#, SAP and SAP HANA.
-- 🌱 I'm studying C#, React JS and wanting to relocate with Flutter.
+- 🌱 I'm studying C# and wanting to relocate with Flutter.
 - 🌍 Seeking more and more knowledge for growth in the area.
 <br>